A sweeping new study sheds light on butterflies' origins

 KAWAHARA: People had thought that butterflies originated somewhere in Asia, but we were surprised to find out that it's likely North or Central America.

-DANIEL: Where they first fed on legumes.
-They then likely fluttered their way to South America, dispersing in waves across Asia, Australia, India, Africa and finally Europe, forming the kaleidoscope of 19,000 butterfly species we know today.
+DANIEL: Dispersing in waves across Asia, Australia, India, Africa and finally Europe, forming the kaleidoscope of 19,000 butterfly species we know today.
 This work's published in the journal Nature Ecology and Evolution.
 Adriana Briscoe, an evolutionary biologist at UC Irvine who wasn't involved in the research, says it'll be worth analyzing the few remaining groups of butterflies.

 ADRIANA BRISCOE: These missing groups might help pinpoint exactly where in the Americas butterflies originated.